zhan-huang/text-annotator/README.md

 The annotation process is:
 1. **Search**: Search for a piece of plain text in the HTML; if finding it, store its location identified by an index and then return the index for later annotation
 2. **Annotate**: Annotate the found text given its index<br />
 It can be seen that in order to annotate a piece of text, two steps, **search** and **annotate**, are taken.
-The idea of decomposing the annotation process into the two steps is to allow more flexibility, e.g., the user can search for all pieces of text first, and then annotate (some of) them later when required (e.g., when clicking a button).
+The idea of decomposing the annotation process into the two steps is to allow more flexibility, e.g., the user can search for all pieces of text first, and then annotate them later when required (e.g., when clicking a button).
 There is also a function combining the two steps, as can be seen in the **An example of the usage** section.<br />
 *text-annotator* can be used in the browser or the Node.js server.

 ## Import